 During the year ended December 31, 2017 40% of our net revenues were derived from our top five customers, with one customer contributing more than 10% of our net revenues during the period (18%).
 No other customer contributed more than 10% of our net revenues during this period.
-During the year ended December 31, 2016 45% of our net revenues were derived from our top five customers, with one customer contributing more than 10% of our net revenues during the period.
+During the year ended December 31, 2016 45% of our net revenues were derived from our top five customers, with one customer contributing more than 10% of our net revenues during the period (26%).
+No other customer contributed more than 10% of our net revenues during this period.
 During the year ended December 31, 2015 49% of our net revenues were derived from our top five customers, with one customer contributing more than 10% of our net revenues during the period (31%).
 No other customer contributed more than 10% of our net revenues during this period.
 The loss of, or a significant decrease in business from one or more of these key customers could have a material adverse impact on our results of operations and financial results.